 Looking for more ideas?
 Check out these 14 protein-packed breakfast ideas for kids.

 I’m a reformed picky eater myself so I know all the tricks!
 It can be difficult to get any meal into your picky eater, let alone a decent breakfast.
 These are sure-to-please healthy breakfast ideas for kids, even the particular children!
 Be sure to check out more ideas on this post with Practical Tips for Feeding Picky Eaters.

 - Coffee Cake with Swirled Jam- Say “cake” for breakfast and you’re speaking my love language!
 Make a coffee cake healthier by subbing in whole wheat flour, halving the sugar and swirling in no-sugar jam into the top of the batter before baking.

-- Banana or Zucchini Bread – If your picky eater is off-put by the “specks” of banana, considering adding in bits of dark chocolate to hide the color.
+- Banana or Zucchini Bread – If your picky eater is off-put by the “specks” of banana, considering adding in cocoa powder to hide the color.
 You can also hide the color of the zucchini in bread by making a puree of cooked blueberries and adding to the batter.
-I love this recipe for Disney’s Banana Bread and use coconut oil in place of butter and halve the sugar.
+I love this recipe for Disney’s Banana Bread!
+To make it healthier use coconut oil in place of butter and halve the sugar.

 - Cold Cereal with Berries – Pre-boxed cereals don’t have to contain a boatload of sugar.
 Tossing in fresh berries will help sweeten them up.
 Check out this list of best and worst boxed cereals at 100 Days of Real Food.
 The book 100 Days of Real Food – Easy Wholesome Recipes is a wonderful guide to eating more wholesome foods.